unknownpgr/git-key/README.md

    src/my-secrets.json
    .env
    ```
 3. Run `yarn git-key hide` to encrypt secret files.
-Then, `.secrets.encrypted` file containing all secret files will be created, and a password for decryption will be displayed.
-This password is randomly generated.
-If you lose the password, **there is no way to restore secrets.**
+Then, `encrypted-<hash>` file containing all secret files will be created, and a password for decryption will be displayed.
+If you did not provided password manually, it is generated from secret file hash.
+If you lose the password after secret file is deleted or modified, **there is no way to restore secrets.**
 4. Now you can delete secret files.
 Running `yarn git-key clear` will delete all secret files listed in `.secrets`.
-5. To restore secret files, run `yarn git-key reveal -p <PASSWORD_FROM_GIT_KEY_HIDE>`.
+5. To restore secret files, run `yarn git-key reveal -p <password>`.

 Below is a scenario of using git-key.